Srajangpt1/ai_security_crew/CONTRIBUTING.md

-# Contributing to MCP Atlassian
+# Contributing to AI Security Crew

-Thank you for your interest in contributing to MCP Atlassian!
+Thank you for your interest in contributing to AI Security Crew!
 This document provides guidelines and instructions for contributing to this project.

 ## Development Setup

 1. Make sure you have Python 3.10+ installed
 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/)
 1. Fork the repository
-1. Clone your fork: `git clone https://github.com/YOUR-USERNAME/mcp-security-review.git`
+1. Clone your fork: `git clone https://github.com/YOUR-USERNAME/ai_security_crew.git`
-1. Add the upstream remote: `git remote add upstream https://github.com/ai-security-crew/mcp-security-review.git`
+1. Add the upstream remote: `git remote add upstream https://github.com/Srajangpt1/ai_security_crew.git`
 1. Install dependencies:

     ```sh